Gintonin

-Gintonin is a glycolipoprotein fraction isolated from ginseng.
+Gintonin is a glycolipoprotein fraction isolated from Panax ginseng.
 The non-saponin ingredient was designated as gintonin, where gin was derived from ginseng, ton from the tonic effects of ginseng, and in from protein.
 The main component of gintonin is a complex of lysophosphatidic acids (LPA) and ginseng proteins such as ginseng major latex-like protein151 (GLP151) and ginseng ribonuclease-like storage protein.

 GLP151 is a first plant-derived LPA binding protein as one of Bet v 1 superfamily.
 GLP151 has a LPA binding domain on H147 and H148 at C-terminal.
-These two histidine residues bind to phosphate group of LPA and deliver LPA to its cognate receptors to elicit cellular effects such as [Ca2+]i transient and morphological changes.
+These two histidine residues bind to phosphate group of LPA.

-Lysophospholipid receptors are the high affinity and selective target receptor of gintonin.
-Gintonin induces [Ca2+]i transient in animal cells.
-Gintonin also shows in vivo anti-Alzheimer's disease effects through LPA receptor-mediated non-amyloidogenic pathways and enhances cognitive functions in elderly human Alzheimer's disease patients and boosting of hippocampal cholinergic system, hippocampal neurogenesis, anti-depression and in vivo anti-metastatic and anti-atopic dermatitis effects by inhibition of autotaxin activity.
+Biological action

+Gintonin is believed to act by delivering LPA to lysophospholipid receptors, which are high affinity and selective target receptors.
+In animal cell cultures, gintonin induces [Ca2+] transients via activation of the said receptor.

+One Korean study claims that gintonin is orally active in rodents and shows anti-Alzheimer's disease effects through LPA receptor-mediated non-amyloidogenic pathways.
+Oral gintonin is well-tolerated by human AD patients in a small study, but the benefits are unclear.

+A number of other effects are attributed to oral administration of gintonin-enriched extract in rodents.